Posts

 Some Magical Moments at the Park

-All week long, Medcenter One has been holding their pediatric therapy sessions a handicapped-accessible park called Magical Moments.
-Of course when this was being planned, the weather was going to be a key factor.
-It turned out to be a beautiful week - perfect for playing in the park .
+All week long, the clinic that Faith goes to has been holding pediatric therapy sessions in a handicapped-accessible park called Magical Moments.
+Of course, when this was being planned, the weather was going to be a key factor.
+It turned out to be a beautiful week - perfect for playing in the park.
 Yesterday, Faith got in her gait trainer like any normal physical therapy session but this time instead of walking down a hallway, she got to walk up some ramps that eventually led to some slides.
-It was harder than normal because these ramps were at a slight incline and she has never walked uphill before.
-She worked so hard and as a reward she got to go down the green slide with her physical therapist.
+It was harder than normal because these ramps were at a slight incline, and she has never walked uphill before.
+She worked so hard, and as a reward, she got to go down the green slide with her physical therapist.
 She was all smiles!
 Faith giving it all she's got Keep going Faith!
 Faith made it to the slide!
 Going down the slide!
-When Rob and I lived on 7th street, we used to take Faith to this park quite a bit because of the special wheelchair swing it had.
-The swing is now new and improv
+When we lived on 7th street, we used to take Faith to this park quite a bit because of the special wheelchair swing it had.
+The swing is now new an

-Ever since finding out Faith was going to be needing some sort of wheelchair for mobility, my husband and I knew that one day we would need an accessible van.
+Ever since finding out Faith was going to be needing some sort of wheelchair for mobility, we knew that one day our family would need an accessible van.
 Until that time, though, we knew we would have to make-do without one.
 After Faith outgrew her regular car seat and needed more support, we were able to acquire an adaptive car seat called the Special Tomato using funds from GABR .
 Faith's first wheelchair was a pediatric wheelchair called a Kid Cart - which came apart and easily fit into the trunk of our car.
 But after outgrowing that, her chair became much bigger and much heavier as well.
 Thankfully, we were able to take the seating system off of the base and then put the seating system in the passenger seat of our car with the base in the trunk.
 All of this required lots of lifting.
-Here's how that process went: I knew after her chair was upgraded with a new back and seat, not to mention the fact that Faith just wouldn't stop getting taller, we were gettin
+Here is the seating system in the passenger seat of our small car.
+The base fit in the trunk.
+Faith in her adaptive car seat - her legs and feet are kind of squished After her chair was upg

 Adaptive Equipment for Children with Cerebral Palsy